Financial-Times/origami/README.md

 ##### enabled - optional

-If `false` `oErrors` will be configure with no operation functions and errors will not be reported.
+If `false` `oErrors` will be configured with no-operation methods, and errors will not be reported.
 Defaults to `true`.

 ```JS